RigsOfRods/docs.rigsofrods.org/source/terrain-creation/terrn2-subsystem.md

 ### Scripts section

 Sets the names of AngelScript files associated with the map,, ending with "=".
 Mostly used for races, see the [Race script generator](race-generator.md) page for more info.

+### AI Presets section

+Sets the name of JSON files containing waypoints for use with the [vehicle AI](../gameplay/vehicle-ai.md), ending with "=".

 ## Ogre Terrain Config (.otc)